 FON Meeting Summaries

 At the Spring quarterly meeting of the Friends of Nighthawks, Dr. Garcia, NLC President, provided a few college updates to include the college’s ability to award Veteran benefits and the receipt of two performance excellence awards.
 Additionally, the results of a recent environmental scan were presented to the group.
 Results included a jobs forecast, employer training needs, partnership opportunities, and more.
 Based on the environmental scan and programs already offered at other Alamo Colleges, NLC’s four areas of focus movingforward are health sciences, manufacturing, information technology, and STEM fields.
-The group will participate in a Strengths, Weaknesses, Opportunities, and Threats (SWOT) Analysis at the group’s next meeting on August 1.
+The group will participate in a Strengths, Weaknesses, Opportunities, and Threats (SWOT) Analysis at the group’s next meeting.

 Dr. Garcia provided the group with a college update to include the Department of Education approval for Title 4 Programs, the U.S. Department of Veterans Affairs approval to certify chapter benefits through Northeast Lakeview College (official notice coming soon), and the development of two new technical programs (Associate of Applied Science - Information Assurance & Cybersecurity; Associate of Applied Science -Network Administrator).
 Additionally, attendees participated in focus group sessions to gather feedback on branding, perception, and future programming that Northeast Lakeview College can use in its continuous improvement and Strategic Planning process.
 On a planned cycle, Northeast Lakeview College engages with its external stakeholders to identify institutional strengths and weaknesses and determine college needs.